Electrostatic lens: Multipole lenses

 while for a magnetostatic lens the focal length varies proportional to the kinetic energy.

 And a combined quadrupole can be achromatic around a given energy.

 If a distribution of particles with different kinetic energies is accelerated by a longitudinal electric field, the relative energy spread is reduced leading to less chromatic error.
 An example of this is in the electron microscope.

-Electron spectroscopy

-The recent development of electron spectroscopy makes it possible to reveal the electronic structures of molecules.
-Although this is mainly accomplished by electron analysers, electrostatic lenses also play a significant role in the development of electron spectroscopy.

-Since electron spectroscopy detects several physical phenomena from the electrons emitted from samples, it is necessary to transport the electrons to the electron analyser.
-Electrostatic lenses satisfy the general properties of lenses.